msgr: behave better when ending TCP connections

 So presumably just fixing that will deal with it.

-#4 Updated by Greg Farnum over 8 years ago
+#4 Updated by Greg Farnum about 9 years ago

 And I've flipped back and forth umpteen times today about what's going on.
 At this point I can conclude that nobody on our end knows, but probably one of close() or shutdown() is actually removing the buffer (probably close()).
 So the proper fix is going to involve reworking the messenger so that it does separate shutdown calls for SO_WR and then does shutdown() for SO_RD after receiving an EOF from the other side.

-#9 Updated by Greg Farnum almost 6 years ago
+#9 Updated by Greg Farnum over 6 years ago

 - Status changed from Resolved to New